-Orientation is held by the College prior to the start of each program.
+Orientation is held by the College prior to the start of each program start.
 College policies, student responsibilities, and any questions are addressed at the orientation.

-HEALTH AND IMMUNIZATION REQUIREMENTS FOR THE DENTAL ASSISTING, MEDICAL ASSISTING, MEDICAL BILLING & CODING PROGRAMS
+HEALTH AND IMMUNIZATION REQUIREMENTS FOR THE DENTAL ASSISTING AND MEDICAL ASSISTING PROGRAMS

-Students in the Dental Assisting, Medical Assisting, and Medical Billing & Coding programs must either present documentation of having had Hepatitis B injections 1 and 2 and a TB test within an acceptable timeframe or must complete the first two Hepatitis B injections and a TB test at least one quarter prior to the term in which they take any externship course.
+Students in the Dental Assisting, and Medical Assisting programs must either present documentation of having had Hepatitis B injections 1 and 2 and a TB test within an acceptable timeframe, or must complete the first two Hepatitis B injections and a TB test at least one quarter prior to the term in which they take any externship course.
 If the TB test result is positive, a chest X-ray test must be completed.

-If there are any questions regarding these requirements, students should make an appointment to speak with the Program Director and/or Dean of Education.
+If there are any questions regarding these requirements, students should make an appointment to speak with the Program Director and/or Director of Education.